QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 Example 6
 ==========

-Now we’ll assume a deterministically seasonal demand shock
+Now we’ll assume a deterministically seasonal demand shock.

 To represent this we’ll set